rust-lang/rfcs/text/0000-delegation.md

 Delegation must be to a field on `Self`.
 Other kinds of implementer expressions are left as future extensions.
 This also means delegation can only be done on structs for now.

-Delegation statements must be the first items in an impl block.
-There may be more than one delegation statement, but they must all be at the top.
+There may be more than one delegation statement.
+For readability, `rustfmt` moves delegation statements to the top of an impl block.

 A delegation statement always consists of:

--   the contextual keyword `delegate`
+-   the keyword `delegate`
 -   either a `*`, or a comma-separated list of items being delegated
 -   the contextual keyword `to`
 -   the delegation target `field_name`